On one level …

 Building a Church for Bussage – This traces the effect the collapse of the weaving industry in 19th century Gloucestershire had on a small rural population and how St Michael and All Angels’ Church, Bussage, Gloucestershire subsequently came into being.
 The book includes detailed information drawn from original documents relating to parish life and the people of the village at the turn of the 19th century.
 Available on Amazon as a paperback.

-If you would like a book showing your family history
+If you would like a book showing your family history or perhaps the history of your home,

-or require an editor for a text (fiction or fact e.g. a memoir) you would like produced in book form
+or require an editor for a text (fiction or fact e.g. a memoir) which you would like produced in book form

 let me know.